JohannesLorenz/lmms-wiki/LMMS-Architecture.md

 # BB tracks

-Track::BBTrack.

 A list of TCOs(`TrackContentObjects`) by calling `Track::getTCOs` for beat/bassline(BB) tracks(type `Track::BBTrack`) are actually blocks within the song editor, not within the BB editor.

-I want to access the tracks (in my example they would be InstrumentTracks) that live within the BBTrack, and I want to do it from the BBTrack object that is returned from the Song.

-Would someone give me a quick overview of the BB track architecture?

 All tracks in BB editor are located within a separate track container `BBTrackContainer`.
 You can access the container by `Engine::getBBTrackContainer()`.
 Playing a certain BB track (i.e. all TCOs of the tracks inside at a certain position) is achieved via `BBTrack::play(...)`.